gpuweb/WSL/Spec/source/index.rst

 Identifiers and operator names
 """"""""""""""""""""""""""""""

-An identifier is any sequence of alphanumeric characters or underscores, that does not start by a digit, that is not a single underscore (the single underscore is reserved for future extension), and that is not a reserved keyword.
+An identifier is any sequence of characters or underscores, that does not start by a digit, that is not a single underscore (the single underscore is reserved for future extension), and that is not a reserved keyword.
-TODO: decide if we only accept [_a-zA-Z][_a-zA-Z0-9], or whether we also accept unicode characters.

 Operator names can be either of the 4 following possibilities: